TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 the boot information blob, and is passed to a Partition as a contiguous memory region.

-Currently, the SPM implementation supports the FDT type which is used to pass the partition's DTB manifest.
+Currently, the SPM implementation supports the FDT type, which is used to pass the partition's DTB manifest, and the Hand-off Block (HOB) list type.

 The region for the boot information blob is allocated through the SP package.